sguzmanm/academical-reborn/backend/README.md

   "description":"String",
   "type":"String",
   "rating":"Double",
-  "ocurrence":"Ocurrence"
-}

-Ocurrence:{
-  "id":"Mongo default",
   "dateStart":"Date",
-  "dateEnd":"End",
+  "dateEnd":"Date",
-  "indexStart": "Int ranging from 0 to the lastGridUnit, by half an hour", "timeStart":"String in hh:mm",
-  "indexEnd": "Int ranging from 0 to the lastGridUnit, by hqlf an hour", "timeEnd": "String in hh:mm", "geolocation":"Lat,long",
+  indexStart": "Int ranging from 0 to the lastGridUnit, by half an hour", "timeStart":"String in hh:mm", indexEnd": "Int ranging from 0 to the lastGridUnit, by hqlf an hour", "timeEnd": "String in hh:mm", "geolocation":"Lat,long",
   "place":"String",